 Method 2: Creating/Editing Robots.txt Manually with File Manager

 In this method, we will create or edit your Robots.txt directly on the webserver.
-Don’t be afraid as it is a super easy method and requires access to the files on your server.
+Don’t be afraid, since it is a super easy method and only requires access to the files on your server.

 Once you get inside, you’ll able to see the main folder of your files.
 If you see a robots.txt file, delete it as we will create a fresh file for you.

 Click on New File > Text File and name it as robots.txt (it will add .txt automatically).
 Once created, Right Click > Edit file > TextArea and you’ll end up with a text editing window.